Brooke Buschkuehl

-Brooke Buschkuehl (née Stratton; born 12 July 1993) is an Olympic long jumper from Australia.
-She is the current Australian & Oceanic Record Holder.
-She qualified for the 2020 Tokyo Olympics.
-Stratton jumped a distance of 6.6m in her Women's long jump heat and therefore qualified for the final.
-In the final she improved the distance to 6.8m but this was not sufficient to gain a medal.
-She came seventh, 0.17m less than the eventual winner, Malaika Mihambo of Germany.
+Brooke Marie Buschkuehl (née Stratton; born 12 July 1993) is an Australian long jumper.
+She is the current Australian & Oceania Record Holder with a personal best distance of 7.13m.
+She is a 3x Olympian and has represented Australia in the 2016, 2020 & 2024 Olympic Games.
+At the 2020 Olympics in Tokyo, Stratton jumped a distance of 6.83m placing 7th in the Womens Long Jump final.
+Brooke is a 2x Commonwealth Games Silver Medallist (Gold Coast & Birmingham) and multiple World Championship finalist.
+In 2022 Brooke placed 5th at the Eugene World Championships missing the Bronze Medal by 2cm.

 Early years

-Stratton started her career at the Nunawading Little Athletics center at the tender age of 5, following in the footsteps of her 7 year old brother, Jamie.
-She also competed in athletics at school level for Caulfield Grammar School.
+Stratton started her career at the Nunawading Little Athletics center at the age of 5, following in the footsteps of her brother, Jamie.
 Four years later she won the under-9 state title and her success in the long jump continued with the World Youth Championships in 2009 where she placed 10th.
 She then competed at the world juniors in 2010 and 2012.
+She also competed in athletics at school level for Caulfield Grammar School.

-One year later, Stratton was diagnosed with coeliac disease and was found to be gluten intolerant.
-She had been struggling with fatigue for most of the previous two years.
+In 2013 Stratton was diagnosed with coeliac disease.
+She had been struggling with fatigue & associated symptoms of undiagnosed Coeliac Disease for most of the previous two years.
 She changed her diet and performance improved.
 She was selected in the 2014 Commonwealth Games but was forced to withdraw with an injury.

 Achievements

 Stratton competed at the 2015 World Championships in Beijing leaping 6.64m in the qualifying round but narrowly missed the final.
 In the 2016 Summer Olympics she finished seventh.

-Her personal best in the event is 7.05 metres set at the Perth Track Classic on 12 March 2016, breaking the 14-year-old Australian record held by Bronwyn Thompson.
+As a 23 year old, she jumped a personal best of 7.05m at the Perth Track Classic on 12 March 2016, breaking the 14-year-old Australian record held by Bronwyn Thompson.

 She was selected for the Australian Athletics team (in long jump) at the 2018 Commonwealth Games on the Gold Coast, Queensland and was placed 2nd with a leap of 6.77m.

 Personal life

-Stratton is currently studying a Bachelor of Health Sciences at Deakin University.
+Stratton studied a Bachelor of Health Sciences at Deakin University, which she completed in February 2020.
+She is the sister of Hawthorn AFLW player Kristy Stratton.
+Both of them attended Caulfield Grammar School in Wheelers Hill, Victoria and were active athletes, with Brooke holding many records and Kristy holding the record for 80 metres hurdles in the under-14 category.